macbeth/comfyui-truenas/README.md

 ```
 After the launch of the container you can access ComfyUI at the ip address of truenas: http://truenas:8188

-Depending on the speed of your system the installation may seems to hang the system giving error, but after the completion of the container creation the container will be accessibile.

 ## Build Arguments

 | ARG                                  | Default | Description                                                             |